Bee-Lab/BeelabTestBundle/docs/index.md

 * Test login exception

-  You can use `setSessionException` static method to test a generic exception in authentication.
+  You can use the `setSessionException` static method to test a generic exception in authentication.
   Just call such method and then visit your login page, e.g. `self::$client->request('GET', '/login')`.

 * Support for basic authentication